Passions & Interests

 I hereby reveal a little about my passions and interests.

 I believe that people’s passions define their characters; how positive and motivated they are in love and life.
-This positivity and motivation ultimately defines how well people perform professionally too.
+This positivity and motivation ultimately augments professional performance too.

-I have a number of interests that can be defined as passions and then I have other interests that are, well, I just find interesting.
-Hence the need to differentiate between the two.
+I have several interests that can be defined as passions, and then others that, well, I just find interesting.
+Hence the need to differentiate.

-My true passions are listed here but exclude two primary passions.
-Writing and family warrant their own sections entirely.
-The rest follow:-
+My true passions are listed below but exclude a couple – writing and family warrant their own sections entirely.

 The English Language

-Besides my love for writing, which has been well documented here, I possess a long-held passion for the English language itself.
-This stems from an absolute enjoyment from the subject throughout my schooling, from the Shakespearian plays we studied through to the regular compositions we wrote and the set books we read.
+Besides my love for writing, which is detailed here, I possess a long-held passion for the English language itself.
+This stems from absolutely enjoying the subject throughout my schooling – from Shakespearian plays studied in the curriculum through to regular compositions written and other set books read.

-I absolutely abhor bad spelling and grammar, especially in the public domain.
-When I notice typos and grammatical errors in novels by best-selling authors or on home pages of major companies or, even worse, prominent news sites, I want to pull my hair out in frustration!
+I abhor bad spelling and grammar, especially in the public domain.
+When I notice typos and grammatical errors in best-selling novels or on company home pages or, even worse, prominent news sites, I want to pull my hair out in frustration!
 It doesn’t stop there either.
-Witnessing live broadcasts and interviews being carried out by somebody who clearly doesn’t have a grasp of how English words should be pronounced, pushes me into emotional overdrive!
+Witnessing live broadcasts and interviews carried out by somebody who doesn’t have a grasp of English pronunciation pushes me into emotional overdrive!

-Perhaps my feelings are “old school” and pedantic?
+Perhaps my feelings are “old school” and somewhat pedantic?
 They all stem from my passion.

 Liverpool Football Club